NickFurlo/-The-Fairly-Oddparents-Shadow-Showdown-Speedrun-Auto-Splitter/README.md

   	10. CLick "Browse" at the top and navigate to the folder you downloaded for your route and category.
   	11. Save your settings file in the same folder as AutoSplit.exe

-	If you are Auto-split is splitting early or late, please take a look at the Auto-Split-Editor I created. https://github.com/NickFurlo/Auto-Split-Editor
+	If you are Auto-split is splitting early, late, or not at all on certain images please take a look at the Auto-Split-Editor I created. https://github.com/NickFurlo/Auto-Split-Editor

 Startup Setup